Jamie Webb

 Jamie Webb (born 1 June 1994) is a British athlete who specialises in the 800 metres.

 Biography

 Webb won the silver medal at the 2019 European Athletics Indoor Championships in the 800 metres.
 He won a bronze medal at the same Championships in 2021 in Torún, Poland.
 His 800-metre best is 1:44.14.

 Webb podiumed twice at the British Athletics Championships in 2016 and 2019.

 Outside of athletics he studies a PhD in chemistry at Loughborough university having previously been a Chemistry teacher at the Harris Academy South Norwood, London.

+Webb is currently a Chemistry teacher at Loughborough Grammar School.